-Something a little more challenging was chosen for my second outing.
+I chose something a little more challenging for my second outing.
 It’s been a while since I have been out doing serious walking on the Moor so I wanted to ease back into it.
 This walk wasn’t particularly long or hard but offered a reasonable challenge at the time.

-I parked my car at Rundlestone close to the gate that leads to the North Hessary Tor transmitter station (SX575749 / PL20 6SS) by the famous red phone box.
+I parked at Rundlestone close to the gate that leads to the transmitter station (SX575749 / PL20 6SS) by the phone box.
 I pulled up on the grass to one side to make sure I didn’t block access at all.
 Initially I walked down the road (towards Tavistock) for about 100m until I passed the farm-house and immediately on the right took the bridleway that leads up onto the Moor.
 The easiest thing about this walk is that the path leads right to the top of Great Mis Tor.

 I knew there was a proper track that ran right by Little Mis Tor so I headed straight for that Tor knowing that the ground would be a little more forgiving and from there I followed the track up to the main granite outcrops at the summit of Great Mis Tor.

-I climbed back down and found a sheltered spot between some rocks lower down and got my Crusader lit and a brew on.
+I’ve sat on Great Mis Tor many times over the years and it never fails to take my breath away.
+There are stunning views all over Dartmoor and it’s hard to pick a favourite…. but this place comes close.
+Climbing back down I discovered a sheltered spot between some rocks lower down and lit my Crusader ready to get a brew on.
 There’s nothing quite like brewing up out in the open.
 I enjoyed my tea, had something to eat and then decided to head back.
 I followed the same track back (avoiding the boggy areas) the 2km to the car.

 RouteDownload my GPX file